 A neurosurgeon can perform surgical procedures to treat a herniated disc.
 When a disc herniates, the soft inner material of the disc protrudes through a crack in the outer layer and can press on nerves in the spine, causing pain, weakness, and numbness.
 Surgery may be necessary to remove the herniated disc material and alleviate the pressure on the affected nerve.

-There are several surgical procedures that a neurosurgeon can use to treat a herniated disc, depending on the location and severity of the herniation, as well as the patient’s overall health and medical history.
+A neurosurgeon can use several surgical procedures to treat a herniated disc, depending on the location and severity of the herniation and the patient’s overall health and medical history.
 Some of the common surgical procedures for herniated disc include:

 - Microdiscectomy: In this minimally invasive procedure, the neurosurgeon removes the herniated disc material through a small incision in the back.
 The procedure can be performed under local or general anesthesia and typically requires only a short hospital stay and a brief recovery period.